 Next get your pasta water boiling.
 Fill a large pot 3/4 of the way with water and add some salt to the pot (adding salt to your pasta water ensures that your pasta is flavored so your dish will not be bland).
 Put the pot on the stove over high heat and wait for it to boil.
 You need pasta for approximately 4 people for this recipe.
 Not sure how much pasta you need for 4 people?
 Click here to read the Wikihow site on how to measure dry pasta.

-Let’s get started on the crab pasta sauce.
+Let’s SHOP NOW on the crab pasta sauce.
 In a medium sauce pan, bring your 1/3 cup of dry white wine to a boil over medium heat.
 Once it is boiling, add in your leftover hot crab and artichoke dip and cook until it is incorporated into the white wine and has come back to boiling.
 Add in the heavy cream and salt and pepper and turn the element down to low so the sauce can simmer.

 Is your pasta water boiling?
 Add the pasta to your pot and follow the package cooking directions.
 Usually 7-10 minutes is the normal cooking time for pasta.
 Once your pasta is almost done cooking add the lump Maryland crab meat to your sauce and let it cook just for a minute or two.
 You don’t want the crab meat to get lost in the sauce.
 (If you have any marinated artichokes left over from making the dip, you could chop up some of those and throw them in too!)